happytm/BatteryNode/README.md

 http://www.of-things.de/battery-life-calculator.php

 ## To do:
  - Web interface for ESP32 Gateway.
+Basic dashbord to monitor sensor data is implemented using uPlot javascript library.

 ## Special Thanks to creators of following libraries used for this project: